BorgorDev/PCBeauty/README.md

 # PCBeauty
-MADE BY BorgorDev on github! if you see this on BorgorDevVM its bc i use my malware on vms!
+MADE BY BorgorDev on github!
+If you see this on other accounts its fake!